xBaseDigital/docs/pos/xbd-ui-wordpress.md

 title: WordPress Setup
 layout: home
 permalink: /xbd-ui-api
-parent: Plug-ins and SDKs
+parent: POS API
 nav_order: 5
 ---

 ## Prerequisites

 XBD will provide you with the following details necessary for order creation to function, which must be kept confidential on your side:

 - [x] Client ID
 - [x] Client Secret
 - [x] Merchant Location ID

 ## Download Plugin

 [Download the plugin](https://raw.githubusercontent.com/xBaseDigital/docs/main/wordpress-plugin.zip)

 ## How to Install WP plugin

 1. Log in to WordPress Dashboard.
 2. From the WordPress admin menu, navigate to Plugins > Add New.
 3. In the input field at the top right, enter the name of the plugin that you want to install and hit enter to search it.